 After making your original posts on each discussion board, you will see that posts made by your classmates will become visible.
-You are asked to make a response to the posts of two of your classmates (in one or two sentences) each week.
+You are asked to make a response to the post from one classmate on each of the discussion boards (in one or two sentences) each week.
 The responses should extend upon your classmates posts by adding relevant information or by bringing up relevant facts that presents a different point of view.
 By responding to different people you can broaden your own perspectives.
 Personal opinions and experiences are only part of the discussion board.
 Due dates are specified in the "Modules by Week" section of this syllabus and in the Timetable of all Due Dates (both above).
-For the entire course, you can earn 16 points for Discussion Board posts.
+For the entire course, you can earn 16 points for responses to classmates on the discussion boards.

-It will be helpful if you prepare your comments and responses in Word and then cut and paste the information into the forum.
+It will be helpful if you prepare your comments and responses in WORD and then cut and paste the information into the forum.
 If you are working entirely online and posting a great idea, you could lose your work if the internet connection is interrupted or if some kind of glitch occurs with your computer.
 Saving it in a word document first and then copying and pasting may save some headaches down the road.
-In addition, editing your thoughts is much easier in Word.
+In addition, editing your thoughts is much easier in WORD.
 You can make use of Grammar Check and Spelling Check in WORD so that your comments are clear and concise.
 You must enter your text into the discussion board.
 Simply attaching a file is not acceptable.
 I will be reading postings and making "general" comments about the nature of postings when needed.

 Please plan to spend about 1 hour per week actually posting and responding to comments.

 The total number of points you can earn for your work with Questions from the Text, Discussion Board posts, and Responses to Peers is 190.
-Your percentage of 190 points will weigh in as 50% of your final grade.
-Calculate your percentage by multiplying the total number of points you earn by .53.